 7. Travel made my confidence jump on the trampoline and taught me how to survive even in the strangest atmosphere —

 When I landed in South America, I could only speak a few Spanish words.
 I had to live with a Chilean family who didn’t speak English.
-I had to teach English to Spanish-speaking teenagers of a rowdy-government school.
+I had to teach English to Spanish-speaking teenagers at a rowdy-government school.

 Boy, oh, boy.
 I had taken too much.
 I could be the confidence-queen of my own land but the world is much bigger.
 I had to learn a lot to fit into the South-American culture and to teach well and even to communicate about daily things such as going to the bathroom or having lunch.